Counterfactual Modeling with Fine-Tuned LLMs for Health Intervention Design and Sensor Data Augmentation: INTRODUCTION

 However, several critical gaps persist in the current literature: first, the effectiveness of LLM-based CFs have not been comprehensively evaluated on large, multimodal clinical datasets; second, standardized evaluation metrics comparing optimization-based and generative approaches remain limited; third, CFs' potential as data augmenters in healthcare scenarios remains underexplored.
 As illustrated in Fig.~\ref{fig:motivation}, all classifiers experience marked declines in F1-score under increasing data reduction, highlighting the vulnerability of standard models to label scarcity and motivating the need for principled synthetic augmentation via LLM-generated counterfactuals.

 To address these gaps, we introduce a systematic evaluation of LLM-generated counterfactuals using zero-shot, few-shot, pretrained, and fine-tuned models across the multimodal AI-READI clinical dataset.
 This paper extends our earlier work, SenseCF~\cite{soumma2025sensecf}, which focused primarily on GPT-4o based prompting, by incorporating a broader suite of open source LLMs and performing a more comprehensive assessment of their counterfactual capabilities.
 Our contributions extend beyond existing LLM-focused studies that primarily evaluate natural language processing (NLP) tasks, providing a rigorous and quantitative comparison in multimodal clinical settings~\cite{fizle_huan,li-etal-2024-prompting}.
 In this work, (i) We systematically compare GPT-4o with two open-source LLMs (BioMistral-7B and LLaMA-3.1-8B) evaluated in both pretrained and fine-tuned configurations.
 We assess their performance across three core dimensions: (a) actionable intervention quality, (b) feature diversity and realism, and (c) data augmentation effectiveness under controlled label-scarcity scenarios. (ii) We further benchmark their plausibility, diversity, and impact on model performance against state-of-the-art baselines.
+In addition to augmentation, we treat counterfactuals as instance-level explanations, enabling interpretable and actionable insights into model predictions in clinical settings.

-To the best of our knowledge, this is the first study\footnote{A preliminary version of this work has been reported~\cite{soumma2025sensecf}.} to fine-tune LLMs and explore them as counterfactual generators for both actionable explanation and augmentation in sensor-driven health contexts, moving toward AI systems that can inform not just prediction, but intervention.
+To the best of our knowledge, this is the first systematic evaluation\footnote{A preliminary version of this work has been reported~\cite{soumma2025sensecf}.} of fine-tuned LLM-generated counterfactuals as structured augmentation samples for improving robustness under label scarcity in sensor-derived health datasets, while also assessing their utility for intervention-oriented explanation.